Treating Binary Blobs As UTF8

 the include pattern is applied before the exclude pattern.
 The

-result, in this case, would be that the column would be excluded.
+result, in this case, is that the column is excluded.
+Also, be

 VARBINARY and also